michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

 4. Download all required datasets

 Due to the size limit of the github, the raw data and some processed data cannot be uploaded.
 Therefore, we store the `data_analysis` folder in the Google Drive.
-The user should download the `data_analysis` folder from https://drive.google.com/drive/folders/1eQk6l7Ed_aLZZs-GX_60roCfEJEND1AB?usp=share_link.
+The user should download the `data_analysis` folder from [Google Drive](https://drive.google.com/file/d/1OFIEcHuBLiDbpgDmQAK0olMAAUsEsPkX/view?usp=share_link).
 Then, the user should merge the downloaded `data_analysis` folder with the original `data_analysis` folder in the repo.

 5. Install ipykernel (for Jupyter notebook)